ChiriVulpes/deepsight.gg/README.md

 # deepsight.gg
-### Destiny 2 Vault Manager
+### Another Destiny 2 Vault Manager

+Yes, yes, I know.
+Retreading ground that's already been tread.
+To be fair, though, the whole reason I did this is because there's stuff that I needed that DIM didn't handle — namely, sorting armour by stat distribution, and wishlisting specific rolls of weapons.

-deepsight.gg is definitely not at the same level of development as Destiny Item Manager, but I'd like to think it handles the basics well!
+No, deepsight.gg is definitely not at the same level of development as Destiny Item Manager, but I'd like to think it handles the basics well!
+If you give it a try, thanks!

 ## Slot Views
 One view per slot — Kinetic, Energy, Power, Helmet, Arms, Chest, Legs, Class Item.
 This results in more items being displayable at one time, at a larger size, and allows quickly transferring them between characters and the vault.
 I know it's not like DIM — it's not supposed to be!